Well, imagine you’re browsing the web, and you got some excellent music going in the background along with a couple of other apps.

-Modern CPUs come with many special functions and instructions that allow them to perform certain “tricks” that older CPUs simply can’t.
+Modern CPUs may feature many special functions and instructions that allow them to perform certain “tricks” that older CPUs simply can’t.

-These “tricks” can range from things like smart usage of available resources to be more efficient, the ability to boost speeds for short periods of time, security checks, special processes that allow certain applications to use the CPU better, etc.
+These “tricks” can range from smart usage of available resources to be more efficient, the ability to boost speeds for short periods, security checks, special processes that allow certain applications to use the CPU better, etc.

-And sometimes, some hardware & software require these new “tricks” to function as intended.
+And sometimes, some hardware & software require these new instructions or functions to work as intended.

-Sadly, there’s no great way to check whether all applications will support your CPU.
+Sadly, there’s no reliable way to check whether all applications will support your CPU.